JuliaGraphics/ColorSchemes.jl/README.md

     -> RGB{Float64}(0.10884977211887092,0.033667530751245296,0.026120424375656533)

-Or you can 'sample' the scheme at any point between 0 and 1:
+Or you can 'sample' the scheme at any point between 0 and 1 using `get`:

-    sample(leonardo, 0.5)
+    get(leonardo, 0.5)

     -> RGB{Float64}(0.42637271063618504,0.28028983973265065,0.11258024276603132)